MXA RETRO TEST: WE RIDE RICKY CARMICHAEL’S 1998 SPLITFIRE KX125

 Being little in size (not in status), Ricky never bought into the high-bar hype.
 He likes his bars centered over the triple clamps.
 Why does Ricky choose to be close to normal?
 Because if he ran his bars as high as Button, Bradshaw, Ferry and the rest of the crew instead of his head being positioned over the triple clamps, half of his body would be dangling out front.

-CARMICHAEL’S THROTTLE, LIKE ALMOST ALL PROFESSIONALLY PREPARED RACERS’ TWISTERS, IS LIGHT, BUTTERY SMOOTH
+CARMICHAEL’S THROTTLE, LIKE ALMOST ALL PROFESSIONALLY PREPARED RACERS’ TWISTERS, IS LIGHT, BUTTERY SMOOTH AND NEARLY ELASTIC.

 Team SplitFire usually swaps the stock Kawasaki clutch lever (and perch) for a Honda CR unit, but not on Carmichael’s bike.
 Ricky has ridden Kawasakis his entire life and has adapted to the KX’s dead feel compared to the sudden action of the Honda lever geometry (the other riders on the Pro Circuit team like the CR action better).